A few years back was our first year to ever plant a vegetable and herb garden and I have to say I have LOVED it ever since!

 This is the first time I attempted this, so, I just filled the trays with as much of the chopped herbs are I could.
 I didn’t use dry herbs for this, I used them fresh.

 Some of the trays had just one herb, and some had mixes of herbs for variety.
 After I filled the trays with the dry herbs I made sure, as best I could, that the cubes would be defined so that the herbs from one cube didn’t hang over into another and get frozen together.

-Then I just popped them in the freezer overnight to harden.
-Now, when it came time to remove them – I had some trouble.
+Then I just popped the herb cubes in the freezer overnight to harden.
+Now, when it came time to remove the frozen herbs – I had some trouble.
 I had bought new ice trays from Dollar Tree for this purpose and they were pretty flimsy, so when I twisted them to get the cubes to “pop out”… that didn’t happen! lol

 I also did ones with coconut oil, I will say the coconut oil ones popped right out much easier than the butter ones, just fyi.
 Of course, you can freeze them in water, too, if you like.
 You can also add seasonings, such as garlic to your liking!